lsd-ucsc/ChoRus/chorus_book/src/guide-transport.md

 let alice_transport = LocalTransport::new(Alice, transport_channel.clone());
 ```

- Then build the transport by using the `LocalTransport::new` associated function, which takes a target location (explained in the [Projector section](./guide-projector.md)) and the `LocalTransportChannel`.

-You can construct a `LocalTransport` instance by passing a target location(lained in the [Projector section](./guide-projector.md)) and a `LocalTransportChannel`.

 Because of the nature of the `Local` transport, you must use the same `LocalTransportChannel` instance for all locations.
 You can `clone` the `LocalTransprotChannel` instance and pass it to each `Projector::new` constructor.